-- Given the number of system options available, the suspension system fitted to your caravan or trailer may differ from the image provided below. - Image used depicts a single axle configuration.
-For a tandem axle configuration the components as shown are duplicated.
+- Given the number of system options available, the suspension system fitted to your caravan or trailer may differ from the image provided below. - A "single Axle" configuration conisists of two suspension arms, for a "Tandem Axle" configuration four arms are included in the kit.